apache/flink-web/docs/content/what-is-flink/use-cases.md

 The advantages of continuous streaming analytics compared to batch analytics are not limited to a much lower latency from events to insight due to elimination of periodic import and query execution.
 In contrast to batch queries, streaming queries do not have to deal with artificial boundaries in the input data which are caused by periodic imports and the bounded nature of the input.

 Another aspect is a simpler application architecture.
-A batch analytics pipeline consist of several independent components to periodically schedule data ingestion and query execution.
+A batch analytics pipeline consists of several independent components to periodically schedule data ingestion and query execution.
 Reliably operating such a pipeline is non-trivial because failures of one component affect the following steps of the pipeline.
 In contrast, a streaming analytics application which runs on a sophisticated stream processor like Flink incorporates all steps from data ingestions to continuous result computation.
 Therefore, it can rely on the engine's failure recovery mechanism.

 ### How does Flink support data analytics applications?